-*Office is closed on Sundays.
+*Office is closed on Saturday and Sunday.
 See announcements below for changes to our regular office hours.

 Effective May 1st, 2020